Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Characterizing Data Prefetching

-Figure~\ref{character1} shows the timing results from $thread_1$ in both of the above experiments on an Intel core i7-7700K processor.
-Note that the similar results have been observed on other Intel processors that support \texttt{PREFETCHW}.
-As one can observe, in experiment 0 where $thread_0$ prefetches $d_0$, it takes around 90 cycles for $thread_1$ to load $d_0$ after the prefetching.
-In contrast, in experiment 1 where $thread_0$ stays idle, it only takes around 30 cycles for $thread_1$ to load $d_0$.
-This timing difference is caused by the state of $d_0$: in experiment 0, every time when $thread_0$ prefetches, it will load $d_0$ to its private cache and set the coherence state of it to be M. According to MESI protocol explained in Section~\ref{sec:background}, this will disable the copy of $d_0$ in the private cache of $thread_1$.
-Therefore, when $thread_1$ later loads $d_0$, it will have an \textit{LLC hit} (this load will further change the state of $d_0$ from M to S, as explained in Section~\ref{sec:background}).
-However, in experiment 1, since $thread_0$ is not prefetching, when $thread_1$ loads $d_0$, it will very likely have an \textit{L1 hit}, which is much faster than an LLC hit.
+Figure~\ref{character1} shows a segment of the timing results from $thread_1$ (in line 15) in both of the above experiments on an Intel Core i7-6700 processor.
+Note that we observe similar results on other Intel processors that support \texttt{PREFETCHW}.
+In experiment 0, $thread_0$ prefetches $d_0$ in each iteration, which causes $thread_1$ to take around 90 cycles to load $d_0$ after the prefetch.
+In contrast, in experiment 1, $thread_0$ stays idle, which causes $thread_1$ to take only around 30 cycles to load $d_0$.
+This timing difference infers that $d_0$ is in different states in the above two experiments.
+In experiment 0, every time when $thread_0$ prefetches, it will load $d_0$ to its private cache and set the coherence state of it to be M. According to MESI, explained in Section~\ref{cache}, this will invalidate the copy of $d_0$ in the private cache of $thread_1$ (if it exists).
+Therefore, when $thread_1$ later loads $d_0$, it will have a \textit{remote private cache hit} (see Figure~\ref{coherence_MtoS}).
+This load also changes the state of $d_0$ from M to S and fills a copy of it in the private cache of $thread_1$.
+Thus, the same cache behavior (i.e., invalidating the copy of $d_0$ in the private cache of $thread_1$) will happen when $thread_0$ prefetches in the next iteration.
+However, in experiment 1, since $thread_0$ is not prefetching, when $thread_1$ loads $d_0$, it will very likely have a \textit{local private cache hit}, which is much faster than a remote private cache hit (30 cycles\footnote{Due to the granularity of time stamp counters, this measured latency is in fact longer than the real private cache access latency.} vs. 90 cycles on the tested processor).